nus-cs2103/website-base/admin/project-deliverables-sourcecode.md

-* The source code should match the executable, and should include the revision history of the source code, as a Git repo.
+* **Should match v1.4 deliverables** i.e., executable, docs, website, etc.
+* **To be delivered as a Git repo.** Ensure your GitHub team repo is updated to match the executable.